utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 secondsEl.innerText = Math.floor((difference % minutes) / seconds);
 ```

-As mentioned in our example we return a floored value of the difference converted to each respectable element.
+As mentioned in our example, we return a floored value of the difference converted to each respectable element.

-> Note the use of the `%` is to get a remained back.
+> Note that the `%` is used to get the remaining back.

 For example, let's say our difference in milliseconds is 15091810828.